vbhaip/vbhaip/README.md

 I'm studying computer science and math at the University of Virginia.
 I like making cool projects that help people.

-#### What I'm working on right now

-[Ranked Choice Voting: A More Representative Democracy?](https://vinaybhaip.com/ranked-choice) - A visualization on ranked choice voting

 #### Favorite Projects

 [HelioHex](https://vinaybhaip.com/blog/2020/07/05/heliohex): A modular, music-syncing lighting system I built from scratch

+[Ranked Choice Voting: A More Representative Democracy?](https://vinaybhaip.com/ranked-choice) - A visualization on ranked choice voting

 [Visualization of Spotify Behavior](https://vinaybhaip.com/blog/2020/08/22/spotify-artist-viz): A visual walkthrough on my listening patterns